 Our Grounds & Trails

-Ketcha Outdoors encompasses a total of 107 acres of beautiful fields and forest which provides the perfect backdrop for our year round nature based children’s programming.
-In addition, our property also features an extensive collection of trails that are open to the public and eventually connects to the abutting 90 acre Scarborough Land Trust Libby Farm trail.
+Ketcha Outdoors encompasses a total of 107 acres of beautiful fields and forest which provides the perfect backdrop for our year-round nature-based children’s programming.
+In addition, our property also features an extensive collection of trails that are open to the public and eventually connect to the abutting 90-acre Scarborough Land Trust Libby Farm trail.

 We invite families and friends to enjoy our property for hiking, cross-country skiing, snowshoeing, and environmental education anytime Ketcha Outdoor programs are not in progress.
 Furry friends are also welcome to visit the property as long as they remain leashed.
 We ask that all visitors refrain from bringing motorized vehicles onto the property.
 Click here for a Trail Map.

 The first Barn that “Camp Ketcha” inherited with the property served as the Main Building of the organization for years until it was unfortunately destroyed by an electrical fire in 1999.
 Since then Ketcha Outdoors has been rebuilt and the current red building offers classrooms for our preschoolers, rainy day spaces for our campers, and the beautiful backdrop from several weddings.

 The Main Building is locked on the weekends.

 Ketcha Outdoors has offered summer farm programs since its founding, in 1987 construction of the barn began to create a dedicated space for farm education and animal care.
 Currently year round barnyard residents include 7 Goats, 3 Ducks, and a handful of chickens.

 The Barn is not open to the public outside of scheduled events.